Turnpike Commission unveils first steps of Plum-Monroeville widening

 The first work involves replacing bridges on Unity-Trestle Road in Plum, Saltsburg Road in Plum and Center Road in Monroeville.
 Those three bridges on local roads cross over the turnpike.

-They need to be replaced because they won't be long enough once the turnpike was widened.
+They need to be replaced because they won't be long enough after the turnpike is widened.

 The first bridge replacement — the Saltsburg Road bridge — would begin as early as next year.